bmrbehnam/laravel-batch-update/README.md

 # Laravel Batch Update

-This is a Trait Helper that by use this trait in Models add BatchUpdate Method in It.
+this is a trait helper that by use this trait in models add BatchUpdate method in it. this method run multi update query in one query.

 # How To Use It ?

-1.Add This Line in Your Model :
+1.add this line in your model :

     use BatchUpdateTrait;

-2. Ready !
-Use It :
+2. Ready ! use it :

         # Example Data For Update By One Update Query
         $data = [